 Students are encouraged to broaden their academic experience by studying abroad for a year, or part of a year, under the auspices of the University of California Education Abroad Program.
-See the EAP web site for more information: www.eap. ucsb.edu
+Visit these web sites for more information: eap.ucsb. edu and engineering.ucsb.edu/study-abroad.